-Private 2 hour guided tour of Dresden
+Private 2-hour guided tour of Dresden

 The baroque church Frauenkirche is one of the city’s most beautiful buildings and a stunning signature landmark famed for its grand dome.
-After its destruction in WWII from 1994 to 2005 the church has been completely rebuilt to its former glory and is now a monument for peace and reconciliation.
-You can take a guided tour or visit the viewing platform for amazing city views but the best way to enjoy this magnificent building has got to be by attending a cultural event there.
-Frauenkirche plays host to a series of musical concerts where you can listen to famous vocalists, instrumentalists, choirs, orchestras, and conductors in the most stunning setting where even Bach gave the first organ concert in 1736.
+After its destruction in WWII from 1994 to 2005, the church has been completely rebuilt to its former glory and is now a monument for peace and reconciliation.
+You can take a guided tour or visit the viewing platform for amazing city views, but the best way to enjoy this magnificent building has got to be by attending a cultural event there.
+Frauenkirche plays host to a series of musical concerts where you can listen to famous vocalists, instrumentalists, choirs, orchestras, and conductors in the most stunning setting, where even Bach gave the first organ concert in 1736.

 Dresdner Residenz Konzerte

-Dresdner Residenz Konzerte are held regularly in the famous Wallpavillon of the Dresden Zwinger Palace.
+Dresdner Residenz Konzerte is held regularly in the famous Wallpavillon of the Dresden Zwinger Palace.
 The concerts in a rather private atmosphere feature a young orchestra and outstanding young musicians who tackle classical masterpieces bringing a marvelous contemporary touch to celebrated pieces.
 Music lovers will thoroughly appreciate the special and memorable renditions.